Submitty/submitty.github.io/_docs/developer/migrations.md

 ```

-## Rolling Back or Reverting a Migration
+### Rolling Back or Reverting a Migration

-To undo a migration (useful during development).
-These commands will
+It is useful during development to rollback or undo a migration.
-undo the most recent migration (in chronological order) to the
+The commands below will undo the most recent migration (in
-system installation, master database, or course database, respectively:
+chronological order) to the system installation, master database, or
+course database, respectively:

 ```
 sudo python3 /usr/local/submitty/GIT_CHECKOUT/Submitty/migration/migrator.py -e system rollback